Civil Compromise for a Criminal Offense

 Different acts.
 In contrast, if a defendant drives drunk and hits someone's mailbox and is charged with driving under the influence (DUI), the drunk driving charge could not be compromised even if the defendant replaces the mailbox.
 Driving drunk is one act, but damaging property is another.
 Although a common accompaniment, property damage is incidental to the crime of drunk driving.

 However, not all misdemeanor charges can be dealt with in a civil compromise.
-Historically, civil compromise was available in domestic violence cases, but many states have outlawed civil compromise in these situations.
+Historically, civil compromise was available in domestic violence cases, but many states have outlawed it in these situations.
 The fear is that even though the option technically rests with the victim, many victims will feel pressure from their abuser to initiate a compromise that may be to their detriment.
 In addition, domestic violence is increasingly viewed as a crime not only against the victim, but also against the family and society as a whole.

 • the act is done "riotously"